Office of the Chief Administrative Officer (CAO)

 The Asset Management Division maintains tangible capital asset inventory for all municipal infrastructure and inventory of accurate assessments and records asset conditions and life cycle status.
 Further, it provides engineering analysis and undertakes studies related to lifecycle needs for new and existing infrastructure

-The Director of Public Works position is currently vacant.
+The Director of Public Works is Samantha Fraser.

 The Fire and Emergency Services Department is responsible for the provision of (3) divisions operating out of the King City, Nobleton and Schomberg Fire Halls including:

 The ultimate purpose of Emergency Management is to save lives, preserve the environment and protect property and the economy.
 The goal of a Municipal Emergency Management Program is to improve community public safety by raising the understanding of risks while fostering a proactive preparedness culture.
 In order to protect the residents, businesses, infrastructure and environmentally sensitive and protected lands of King Township, a unique Emergency Management Program has been designed that is based on the four Emergency Management components: Prevention / Mitigation, Preparedness, Response and Recovery and includes many proactive and diverse program elements.